The complete guide to creating a Confluence wiki

 💡 Top tip: Set up labels in Confluence to categorise your pages based on their content.
 Labels make it much easier for users to find related pages.

-4. Create a dedicated space for your Confluence wiki
+4. Create a dedicated space (and pages) for your Confluence wiki

 When building your new wiki, you'll want to create a new Confluence space.
 That way, you can start with a clean slate free of any clutter, which helps you put your plan into action.